bruno-valeixo-bento/bruno-valeixo-bento.github.io/_pages/projects.md

 ---
 layout: page
-title: Physics
+title: Research
 permalink: /projects/
-description: Here you can find details about my work, not only the research topics I'm interested in and the actual projects I have either worked on or are currently ongoing.
+description: Here you can find details about my work, not only the research topics I'm interested in but also the actual projects I have either worked on or are currently ongoing.
 nav: true
 nav_order: 2
 display_categories: [Topics, Projects]